10 of the stupidest attacks on Wales that will leave you gobsmacked

 It’s a shame that no one suggested that the solution to her alienation might have been to, you know, learn Welsh.

 In 2004, Janet Street-Porter had this eureka moment (or was short of cash or attention), and decided to appear on S4C’s Cariad@Iaith.
+The attacks on the Welsh language didn’t stop after that, though.

 - Anne Robinson